kyle-pena-nlp/distr_mflux/README.md

 ## Starting Workers and Requester
-1. In all terminal windows, always have the virtual environment activated: `source .venv/bin/activate`
-2. In a new terminal window, activate the virtual environment activated, start a worker: `python3 worker/worker.py`
+1. In a new terminal window, activate the virtual environment, and then start a worker:

+   `python3 worker/worker.py`
-3. In a new terminal window, activate the virtual environment activated, start a requester: `python3 requester/requester.py`
+2. In a new terminal window, activate the virtual environment, and then start a requester:

+   `python3 requester/requester.py`
-4. Repeat (3) a few times to create a pool of workers
+3. Repeat (3) a few times to create a pool of workers

 You can give a worker a specific ID by using the CLI argument `--worker_id`.
 For example:

 `python3 worker/worker.py --worker_id blacklisted-worker`

-I init'd the Postgres DB to contain a single blacklisted worker named `blacklisted-worker`, so the Bun service will refuse to scheduled work for a worker named this way.
+As an FYI, I init'd the Postgres DB to contain a single blacklisted worker named `blacklisted-worker`, so the Bun service will refuse to schedule work for a worker created this way.

 ## How It Works